Ada-Developers-Academy/core-unit-3/javascript-cont/destructuring.md

 isUserAuthorized(unAuthorizedUser); // Chantay Jarrell is not authorized.
 ```

 In the above example `user` and `unAuthorizedUser` are passed into the function as arguments.
-The function will take the user object's `id`, `userName` and `authorized` fields and assign them to the local variables `id`, `userName` and `authorized`, very much like the prior example.
+The function will take the user object's `id`, `fullName` and `authorized` fields and assign them to the local variables `id`, `fullName` and `authorized`, very much like the prior example.

 ## Destructuring Arrays